Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

-- The two teams combine to average 54.9 points per game, 8.4 more than the total in this contest.
+- The combined points per game average of the two teams, 54.9, is 8.4 points more than Sunday's over/under.

-- The 44.7 combined points per game that these two squads have allowed this season are 1.8 fewer than the 46.5 total in this contest.
+- This contest's total is 1.8 points more than the 44.7 these two squads combine to surrender per game this season.

-- The Buccaneers and their opponents have scored an average of 50.9 points per game in 2021, 4.4 more than Sunday's total.
+- Buccaneers games this season feature an average total of 50.9 points, a number 4.4 points higher than Sunday's over/under.

-- The 44.3 PPG average total in Saints games this season is 2.2 points fewer than this game's over/under.
+- The 46.5 over/under in this game is 2.2 points above the 44.3 average total in Saints games this season.

 Buccaneers stats and trends

-- This season, the Buccaneers have won ATS in each of their five games as a favorite of 10.5 points or more.
+- The Buccaneers are 5-0 ATS when favored by 11 points or more this season.

-- Tampa Bay's games this year have eclipsed the over/under seven times in 13 opportunities (53.8%).
+- Tampa Bay's games this year have hit the over on seven of 13 set point totals (53.8%).

-- Tampa Bay is 7-4 against the spread and 9-2 overall this season when the team puts up more than 21.9 points.
+- When Tampa Bay records more than 21.9 points, it is 7-4 against the spread and 9-2 overall.

-- Tampa Bay is 7-5 against the spread and 10-2 overall when the team picks up more than 339.5 yards.
+- In games that Tampa Bay amasses more than 339.5 yards, the team is 7-5 against the spread and 10-2 overall.

-- The Buccaneers have turned the ball over 16 times this season, one fewer than the Saints have forced (17).
+- The Buccaneers have 16 giveaways this season, while the Saints have 17 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Tampa Bay's matchup with the Saints.